balena-os/meta-balena/README.md

 Editing of local.conf is to be done after source-ing.
 See below for explanation on such build flags.

-### Debug Images
+### Development Images

-The DEBUG_IMAGE variable gets injected into DISTRO_FEATURES.
-If DEBUG_IMAGE = "1" then 'debug-image' distro feature is added.
+The DEVELOPMENT_IMAGE variable gets injected into DISTRO_FEATURES.
+If DEVELOPMENT_IMAGE = "1" then 'development-image' distro feature is added.
-Based on this, recipes can decide what debug specific changes are needed.
-By default DEBUG_IMAGE = "0" which corresponds to a normal (non-debug) build (debug-image won't be appended to DISTRO_FEATURE).
+Based on this, recipes can decide what development specific changes are needed.
+By default DEVELOPMENT_IMAGE = "0" which corresponds to a normal (non-development) build (development-image won't be appended to DISTRO_FEATURE).
-If user wants a build which creates debug images (to use the serial console for example), DEBUG_IMAGE = "1" needs to be added to local.conf.
+If user wants a build which creates development images (to use the serial console for example), DEVELOPMENT_IMAGE = "1" needs to be added to local.conf.

 To make it short:

-* If DEBUG_IMAGE is not present in your local.conf or it is not "1" : Non-debug images will be generated (default behavior)
+* If DEVELOPMENT_IMAGE is not present in your local.conf or it is not "1" : Non-development images will be generated (default behavior)
-* If DEBUG_IMAGE is defined local.conf and its value is "1" : Debug images will be generated
+* If DEVELOPMENT_IMAGE is defined local.conf and its value is "1" : Development images will be generated

 ### Generation of host OS update bundles